-Many firms that neglect PR as part of their marketing are ones that rely heavily on referrals and word of mouth for business and so don’t believe they need it.
-Some perhaps are wary of investing time and resources into PR as it doesn’t always lead to the more immediate and obvious results that, for example, PPC and paid advertising can provide.
+Many law firms that neglect legal PR as part of their legal marketing strategy are ones that rely heavily on referrals and word of mouth for business and so don't believe they need it.
+Some perhaps are wary of investing time and resources into legal PR as it doesn't always lead to the more immediate and obvious results that, for example, PPC and paid advertising can provide.

 However, this thinking is misguided.
-There are numerous benefits that press coverage can bring to a law firm, regardless of its size or standing in the sector, that simply cannot be achieved through other means.
-To neglect PR would be to risk falling behind your competitors and losing out on prospective clients.
+There are numerous benefits that legal PR and press coverage can bring to law firms, regardless of its size or standing in the sector, that simply cannot be achieved through other means.
+To neglect legal PR would be to risk falling behind your competitors and losing out on prospective clients.

 PR - What Is It Good For?